 - Positive attitude

 Q. How many skills should you list on a resume?

 Ans.
 A CV should have 5 to 10 skills.
 The amount of hard and soft talents you put on your resume depends on the job you desire, but for most candidates, 4 to 10 is sufficient.

 You’ll need to demonstrate your familiarity with certain software or programming languages if you’re looking for a position that demands a wide variety of technical talents, such as those in software development.
 In this situation, you should specify at least ten talents (depending on your level of experience).

 Read Also: Top Jobs That Pay Weekly: Online & Offline

-I hope you have found useful and required answers to what are skills to put on a resume, the best skills to put on a resume, soft skills vs hard skills, etc. If you believe this article can help others so do share with others and spread knowledge
+I hope you have found useful and required answers to what are skills to put on a resume, the best skills to put on a resume, soft skills vs hard skills, etc. If you believe this article can help others so do share it with others and spread the knowledge

 Article submitted by